Understanding call, apply, and bind in JavaScript

 functionName.call(thisArg, arg1, arg2, ...);

-• arg1, arg2, ...: Additional arguments passed to the function.
+• arg1, arg2, ...: The arguments passed to the function one by one.

 const person = { firstName: 'John', lastName: 'Doe', fullName: function () { return `${this.firstName} ${this.lastName}`; },};const anotherPerson = { firstName: 'Jane', lastName: 'Smith' };// Borrowing fullName method for anotherPersonconsole.log(person.fullName.call(anotherPerson)); // Output: "Jane Smith"

-Passing Arguments with call
+Passing arguments with call

 function greet(greeting, punctuation) { console.log(`${greeting}, ${this.name}${punctuation}`);}const user = { name: 'Ellie' };// Invoking greet with a custom `this` and argumentsgreet.call(user, 'Hello', '!'); // Output: "Hello, Ellie!"

-What is apply in JavaScript?
+apply in practice

 Syntax of apply